anasuke/kaya-ai/README.md

 # Lyka — Your AI Coding Companion

-Suke is an intelligent coding companion powered by Claude, designed to help developers code faster, learn smarter, and debug easier.
+Lyka is an intelligent coding companion powered by Claude, designed to help developers code faster, learn smarter, and debug easier.
-Think of Suke as your supportive partner — always by your side, guiding you like a light through your coding journey.
+Think of Lyka as your supportive partner — always by your side, guiding you like a light through your coding journey.

 ---